 NON-EXECUTIVE DIRECTOR ROLES

-Experience as a board member and trustee
+Experience as a chair, board member and trustee

-Beyond my Board role I created and hosted an annual conference series for museums and galleries, wrote a membership development strategy for Scotland, and have been a regular keynote speaker and trainer.
+I was twice elected to the Board of the Arts Marketing Association, the UK's professional development body helping cultural organisations build skills to reach more people.
+Beyond my Board role I created and hosted annual conferences for museums and galleries, wrote a membership development strategy for Scotland, and have been a regular keynote speaker and trainer.

 ‘We were privileged to have Catherine as a trustee on the Edinburgh Art Festival Board.
 She provided valuable advice at a key stage in our development.
 This included expert advice on branding, including a new identity for the Festival; tendering for PR contracts; and critically, supporting the development of a three-year business plan, underpinning successful transition to regular funding from Creative Scotland.
 Catherine was a dedicated and committed trustee, a valued and welcome source of constructive and informed feedback, who brought a vast wealth of professional experience.
 She also took time to really know and understand the Festival and how it operated, regularly attending Festival exhibitions and events.
 We benefitted enormously from her contributions.
 She would be an asset to any Board.’